ManthanUgemuge/Web-Games-Projects/README.md

 # WebGames Projects
-My all Web Games Projects using Basic HTML, CSS &amp; JavaScript
+My All Web Games Projects using Basic HTML, CSS &amp; JavaScript

 ## About The Project
 All Web Games Projects are consisting of some own logic & some are made `Also following some Tutorials`.